Go! Princess Pretty Cure: Generals

 The monsters of the series, who resemble locks and are created when the generals trap people's dreams within the Gate of Despair and turn their dream into a nightmare, which forms the core of a Zetsuborg's being.
 Their names are a portmanteau of "despair" (絶望, "zetsubō") and "cyborg".
 Each of the generals use their own names when they trap the victim's dream.
 Twilight can use the generals' locks to increase the power of the Zetsuborgs; this version has a red lock and a light purple eye.
 After Lock and Shut power up, they summon Zetsuborgs which have a lock with red horns on it, a glowing yellow eye, and red horns.
 Using a horn-like lock, the generals create more powerful Zetsuborgs to gather despair energy and restore Dyspear's strength.
 The Zetsuborgs that Stop & Freeze summon have two locks attached to each other, each with a glowing green eye.
 Dyspear's Zetsuborgs are called Metsuborgs (メツボルグ, Metsuborugu) and can be created without trapping people's dreams.
 They have a lock based on her headdress.
 When Zetsuborgs and Metsuborgs are defeated, they say Dreaming (ドリーミング, Dorīmingu); if defeated by Cure Scarlet, they say Burning (ーバーニング, Bāningu).

 Other characters

-Noble Academy (ノーブル学園, Nōburu Gakuen)
+Noble Academy

 Unlike the rest of the series, Noble Academy is a boarding school with dormitories.
 Its students greet others by saying "Have a Good Day (ごきげんよう, Gokigen'yō)".